sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 #### 1. What is OAuth?

-OAuth (Open Authorization) is an open standard for **access delegation**, enabling third-party applications to securely access a user’s data without exposing credentials.
+OAuth (Open Authorization) is an open standard for **access delegation**, enabling third-party applications to securely access a user's data without exposing credentials.

 - **Key Features**:
   - Works over HTTPS for secure communication.